Index Graph Implementation Problems Change Language (Farsi) Source

 score += sib[cur];

-bool berim = false;
+bool berim = false; // "berim" means "should we go?"

-int koja = -1;
+int koja = -1; // "koja" means "where?" (next vertex)

-for (int e : list_peyvandi[cur]) {
+for (int e: list_peyvandi[cur]) {

-int nxt = u[e] ^ v[e] ^ cur; // Compute the other endpoint
+int nxt = u[e] ^ v[e] ^ cur; // Find the other end

-if (zaman[e] > k) break;
+if (zaman[e] > k) break; // If travel time exceeds remaining time, stop

 berim = true;